onepanelio/docs/docs/start/core-concepts.md

 ## Projects
-A Onepanel [Project](/projects) is a collection of your code repostitories, workspaces and jobs that you can share and collaborate on with your teammates.
-Your projects can also be forked by team members or made public so that others in the Onepanel community can view and fork them.
+A [Project](/projects/) is a collection of your code repostitories, workspaces and jobs that you can [share and collaborate](/projects/members) on with your teammates.
+Your projects can also be [forked](/projects/forking) by team members or made public so that others in the Onepanel community can view and fork them.

 ## Workspaces
 ![](../assets/img/core-concepts-182623.png)